A lot or a little?

 What's it about?

 First, establish a user account for each kid (up to four users) on HOMER READING: LEARN TO READ.
 Then tap Play.
-Choose a boy or girl "Wickle" character and decorate it.
-Choose from eight areas: Brain Games, Learn to Read, Discover the World, Storytime, Art, Discover the World, First Readers, and Songs and Rhymes.
+Choose from eight areas: My Pathway, Brain Games, Learn to Read, Discover the World, Storytime, Art, First Readers, and Songs and Rhymes.
 Each area uses different methods to teach reading skills.
 For example, in Learn to Read, kids can tap on a lesson and learn phonics skills and record their own voice saying the sounds.
-In Songs and Rhymes, choose from 10 categories including World Songs, Nursery Rhymes, Dance, and Folk Songs.
-Choose to listen to and/or read any of the multiple songs in each category.
+In Songs and Rhymes, choose from eight categories including World, Classics, Dance, and Silly Songs.
+The My Pathway category combines activities from all areas in a personalized learning path.
 There are also printable activities and a parent section.

 Is it any good?

-This award-winning, research-proven program encourages kids to actively engage with learning by tapping answers, recording their own voice, and choosing which activity or story they'd like to explore.
+This award-winning, research-supported program encourages kids to actively engage with learning by tapping answers, recording their own voice, and choosing which activity or story they'd like to explore.
 Because the app adapts to your kid's reading level and interests, it creates a personal learning path that helps guide kids toward literacy.
 Something (and probably many things) in this app will strike a chord of interest with almost any kid.
 In addition to the excellent systematic phonics lessons here, there's lots of interesting content about things like frogs and world music, fiction, poetry, songs, and a free-drawing feature, so even kids who aren't quite ready to read can find something fun.
 The stories include many genre-specific sections, such as poetry and folk tales.
-Also, Pigeon Post lets kids share their learning through social interaction with trusted adults.
 The positive feedback ("Hooray and Happy Day!" and "Wiggly ears, cheers!") can feel a bit over-the-top after a while.
 But that's pretty much all to nitpick about with this very thoughtful reading app.
 The developer indicates that the app was made for kids age 2 to 8.
 When a kid wants to start learning to read, Homer Reading: Learn to Read helps kids begin that magical journey.

 Talk to your kids about ...